rlentz1236/ObjectDetectionTutorial-/README.md

 **Restart OS after Installing Programs Above**

 ## Anaconda Setup
+Open Anaconda Navigator
+1. Go to Environments -> Create
+  - Given Virtual Environment a Name and select create
+2. Go to Home
+  - Select Install on Jupyter Notebook
+    - This will be used to run the Notebook files
+  - Select Install on CMD.exe Prompt or

 ## 1-Object_Detection_Workspace_Setup
 This Notebook will walk you through downloading the libraries needed to run pre-trained and custom object detection models.